Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Dual Projected Method

-until a stopping criterion is satisfied.
-Given a nonsummable, diminishing sequence of step sizes and bounded subgradients, the sequence of iterates $\{\Mvar^\idx\}_{\idx=0}^\infty$ generated by the dual projected subgradient method \eqref{eq:subgrad_update_1}-\eqref{eq:subgrad_update_2} is guaranteed to converge asymptotically to an optimal solution of the dual problem \eqref{eq:max_sigma} \citep[Proposition 3.2.6]{bertsekas2015convex}.
+\endgroup until a stopping criterion is satisfied.
+Given a nonsummable, diminishing sequence of step sizes and bounded \subgrads, the sequence of iterates $\{\Mvar^\idx\}_{\idx=0}^\infty$ generated by the dual projected \subgrad{} method \eqref{eq:subgrad_update_1}-\eqref{eq:subgrad_update_2} is guaranteed to converge asymptotically to an optimal solution of the dual problem \eqref{eq:max_sigma} \citep[Proposition 3.2.6]{bertsekas2015convex}.
 Similar convergence guarantees hold for certain classes of adaptive step size rules \citep{bertsekas2015convex}.
-Implementation details for algorithm \eqref{eq:subgrad_update_1}-\eqref{eq:subgrad_update_2} are provided in App. \ref{sec:algo_details}.
+Implementation details for this method, including supergradient computation, projection, and stopping criterion, are provided in App. \ref{sec:algo_details}.